 You can read more about how this works here.

 H) Due Date Offset Type - A due date type will be assigned if transactions do not have a due date.
 This is calculated using the transaction date, the Due Date Offset and the type specified.
-If not set, transaction date is used as due date.
+If not set, the transaction date is used as the due date.

 I) DueDate Offset - A due date will be assigned if transactions do not have a due date.
 This is calculated using the transaction date and the Due Date Offset.
-If not set, transaction date is used as due date.
+If not set, the transaction date is used as the due date.